alisw/AliPhysics/MUON/READMEmtrda.txt

 - MtgCurrent.dat:                 contains the name list of the above files with their version and the flag for master/slave status on the DA

-The copy onto the FES for the modified local masks is only done when the flag is set to master for the DA.
+The copy onto the FES for the modified global masks is only done for any value of the flag master/slave.
 The DA creates a file (ExportedFiles.dat) containing the name of the files to be transfered by the shuttle.
 To be able to check the change of version of one the files, another file is created containing the last current list of configuration files: MtgLastCurrent.dat.
-The Muon trigger electronics could run with two types of calibration.
+The Muon trigger electronics can run with two types of calibration.
 New: the two types can be done in the same run containing a mixture of physics events with calibration events injected every 50 seconds.

-\subsection da_ss1  ELECTRONICS_CALIBRATION_RUN (calib)
+\subsection da_ss1  ELECTRONICS_CALIBRATION_RUN (calibration)

 This procedure allows to check dead channels.
 The FET pulses are injected to the 21 kchannels.